Filmed November 24 to December 14, 1926. See the 'miscellaneous' section below for details.

 he's three kids to the left of Jean Darling.
 He also gets a closeup with Doris Oelze.

 - Bobby Mallon

 - Extra.
 He's one of the rich kids, and is standing behind Doris and Carl during their closeup.
 This

 was his debut appearance.

-Extra.
-She's one of the rich kids, and is best seen standing towards the right in the shot where they
+- Extra.
+She's one of the rich kids, and is best seen standing towards the right in the shot where they all curtsy.

 as Bret Black (also known as Buck Black).